HewlettPackard/codar-ce/README.md

 • The scripts which helps for configuring the Codar will be available at the /tmp location of all the containers (please reach out to us for any enhancement on these scripts).

-• Any capsule content upload which is new can be done within Docker CSA container and no extra configurations are required.
+• Any capsule content upload which is new can be done within Docker Codar container and no extra configurations are required.
 The content zip file location should be mentioned in the
 	/usr/local/hp/csa/Tools/CSLContentInstaller/silent_install.xml.
 	For Codar, please use silent_install_codar.xml, incase if you have installed Codar license

 #Known Issues
-For product known issues, please refer Codar 01.60 Release Notes
+For product known issues, please refer Codar 1.60 Release Notes [here].

 #License
 View [license](https://github.com/HewlettPackard/codar-ce/blob/master/LICENSE) information for the software contained in this repo.